What is Salty Sheep?

-We are the playful, passionate, & colorful sheep who wandered from the flock.
+We are the playful, passionate, & colorful sheep who aren’t afraid to wander from the flock.

-- We believe: There is not one ‘right’ spiritual path… thus we strive to empower and support the unique faith journeys of each individual without proselytization.
-So, though rooted in the Christian tradition, we see value in all faith teachings and encourage interfaith dialogue and co-learning.
-We never exclude any genders, sexual orientations, religions, species (we are super pet friendly!), etc… We like to focus on what unites, not divides us!
+- We believe: that there is not one ‘right’ spiritual path, and instead we strive to learn from, empower and support each individual’s unique faith journeys of each individual without proselytization.
+So, though rooted in christianity, we like to focus on what unites us, not what divides us!
+So all are welcome to join in all of our fun and fellowship

-- Celebrate unity through diversity (because we believe that oneness is far from sameness!)
+- We Celebrate unity through diversity (because we believe that oneness is far from sameness!) and because of that our community is filled with a full spectrum of amazingg people

 - Move beyond the blind acceptance of “second hand religious” rituals, rules, and practices of the past… and seek out the omniscient in passionate and personally relevant ways